Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 to Get Married’ checklist said we needed to get a certified copy of a

 divorce decree in order to get a marriage license.
-Both attorneys agreed.

-They told us where to go to get one.
-We had just enough time for a visit to
+They told us where to go to get one for me.

-get the decree or a visit to get the license.
-As I thought about, I had a
+get the divorce decree or to get the

 very strong feeling this divorce decree wasn’t necessary.

-Before I made up mind I asked Marla when the carpet
+first asked Marla when the carpet

-cleaner was coming.
 ‘Tomorrow morning’, she said.
-After what
+I frowned.

 the dogs had done